rubenlg/quaderno/README.md

 *  `inventory-add` adds one ore more items to the inventory.
 *  `inventory-del` removes one ore more items from the inventory.

-You can see a small example using the inventory in the examples directory.
+You can see a small example using the inventory [here](https://rubenlg.github.io/quaderno/examples/inventory/).

 ### Conversations